hyperledger-labs/go-perun/README.md

 Copyright &copy; 2020 Chair of Applied Cryptography, Technische Universität Darmstadt, Germany.
 All rights reserved.
-Use of the source code is governed by a MIT-style license that can be found in the [LICENSE file](LICENSE).
+Use of the source code is governed by the Apache 2.0 license that can be found in the [LICENSE file](LICENSE).

 Contact us at [info@perun.network](mailto:info@perun.network).